Black Stuntwomen Are Ready To Fight — Will Hollywood Let Them?

 “

-“One of the first things a guy told me is, ‘Be careful, don’t befriend anyone with the same build, the same skin color as you.'”
+“One of the first things a guy told me is, ‘Be careful, don’t befriend anyone with the same build, the same skin colour as you.'”

 Nadia Lorencz